PaulNovack/PHP-ZeroMQAsyncSQLRepRepl/README.md

 # PHP-ZeroMQAsyncSQLReqRepl

+## Deprecated had reliablility issues with implementint with PHP-Parallels

 For a more durable server use the c++ version here: https://github.com/PaulNovack/CppZeroMQAsynchSQLServer

 PHP Server running parallels and zeroMQ can segfault in certain conditions.
 The c++ version is much more stable.